jjdblast/bigdata-pipeline_wiki/Setup-Docker.md

 * [Windows](https://docs.docker.com/windows/)
 * [Linux](https://docs.docker.com/linux/)

-### Create VM Environment (VirtualBox)
+### Create VM Environment (VirtualBox-based)
 * Feel free to adjust the cpu, disk, and memory settings as appropriate.
-* Also, if you have been provided a USB, please modify the `--virtualbox-boot2docker-url` param value to include to point to the `file://<usb-drive>/<path-to-boot2docker.iso>` on the USB.
+* **If you have been provided a USB**, please add `--virtualbox-boot2docker-url "file:///<usb-drive>/<path-to-boot2docker.iso>"` or else you will incur a huge download for the `boot2docker.iso`
 ```
-local-laptop$ docker-machine create --driver virtualbox --virtualbox-hostonly-cidr "192.69.69.1/24" --virtualbox-cpu-count "8" --virtualbox-disk-size "100000" --virtualbox-memory "8096" --virtualbox-boot2docker-url "file:///Users/cfregly/.docker/machine/cache/boot2docker.iso" pipeline-vm
+local-laptop$ docker-machine create --driver virtualbox --virtualbox-hostonly-cidr "192.69.69.1/24" --virtualbox-cpu-count "8" --virtualbox-disk-size "100000" --virtualbox-memory "8096"  pipeline-vm
 ```

 ### Setup Local Environment